Star Wars: Disney’s Lucasfilm Buyout and the Franchise’s Next Chapter

 No time to read?
 Get a summary

-All of this has, of course, created a lot of debate about the future of stories that take place a long, long time ago, in a galaxy far, far away.
-Will Luke Skywalker and Han Solo be returning?
-Will the next trilogy have anything to do with the books that make up the expanded universe?
-Could Boba Fett and Iron Man one day cross paths, since Disney now owns both Lucasfilm and Marvel?
+That major shift has sparked widespread discussion about the direction of stories set a long time ago in a galaxy far, far away.
+Will Luke Skywalker and Han Solo return to the screen?
+How will the next trilogy relate to the Expanded Universe books that expanded the lore for decades?
+Could Boba Fett cross paths with Iron Man, given Disney’s ownership of both Lucasfilm and Marvel?

 Did You Know?

-• George Lucas has helped write every single INDIANA JONES movie, and acted as executive producer, too!
+• George Lucas helped write every Indiana Jones movie and acted as executive producer on the series as a whole.

 Share post: